How Much Food Do You Need for a Party? A Complete Planning Guide

 Ice

 Plan 1 lb of ice per person for a 3-hour event.
-If it's hot or outdoors, increase to 1.5 lbs per person.
+Hot weather or an outdoor venue?
+Bump it up to 1.5 lbs per person.

 Dessert: How Much Is Enough?